As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fake selenite can be represented by different materials.
 All of them look more or less like selenite.
 To distinguish natural selenite from a fake one it’s necessary to know fake mineral characteristic which is different from natural selenite.

-- If it feels warm, but you cannot scratch it with a fingernail – it’s a plastic fake.
+• If it feels warm but cannot scratch it with a fingernail – it’s a plastic fake.

-A simple tip to make sure it’s plastic take a needle or pin, heat it above the fire (gas stove, candle, or lighter), and slowly touch the examined stone.
-Plastic will start to melt and produce an unpleasant smell, while selenite will not react at all.
+A simple tip to ensure it’s plastic is to take a needle or pin, heat it above the fire (gas stove, candle, or lighter), and slowly touch the examined stone.
+Plastic will start to melt and produce an unpleasant smell, while selenite will not react.

 What does Fake Selenite Look Like?

-- Fake selenite in form of tumbling is commonly looking like transparent or translucent white or honey-yellowish mineral.
+1. Fake selenite in the form of tumbling commonly looks like a transparent or translucent white or honey-yellowish mineral.

-- Sometimes fake selenite can show unusually bright for natural selenite colors (like vivid yellow, red, or purple).
+2. Sometimes, fake selenite can show unusually bright natural selenite colors (like vivid yellow, red, or purple).

-- Fake selenite usually displays an attractive and even moonstone effect (billowy, moonlight-like sheen) on the whole surface of the stone.
+4. Fake selenite usually has an attractive and even moonstone effect (billowy, moonlight-like sheen) on the surface.
 It has an absolutely clean interior, so no impurities can be detected inside the stone.
-Fake selenite is very hard (cannot be scratched by a fingernail) and cold to the touch.
+Fake selenite is very hard (cannot be scratched by a fingernail) and cold.

-- Sometimes fake selenite shows even a rainbow effect on the surface.
-So you can observe all rainbow colors play.
+5. Sometimes, fake selenite even shows a rainbow effect on the surface.
+So you can observe all the rainbow colors play.

 TIP: Real labradorite has such a unique play-of-color phenomenon that can be hardly copied in fake labradorites.
 Find out more in the article below: